CZ-NIC/deckard/doc/scenario_guide.rst

     STEP <n> QUERY
     ENTRY_BEGIN
-    REPLY <flags>          ; REPLY is a bad keyword name, these flags will be sent out!
+    REPLY <OPCODE flags>    ; REPLY is a bad keyword name, OPCODE and flags will be sent out!
     SECTION QUESTION        ; it is possible to replace QUESTION section or omit it
     <name> <class> <type>   ; to simulate weird queries
     ENTRY_END

 The message will be assigned a random message ID, converted into DNS wire format, and sent to the binary under test.